vinujohn/hefty/README.md

 ## Important Considerations
 ### Message Size Limit
-The Hefty message client currently has a message size limit of **2GB**.
+The Hefty SQS client wrapper currently has a message size limit of **2GB**.
 This includes the message body and all of the message attributes.
-The same calculation that AWS uses to calculate the [size of message attributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html#message-attribute-components) is used by the Hefty message client as well.
+The same calculation that AWS uses to calculate the [size of message attributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html#message-attribute-components) is used by the Hefty SQS client wrapper as well.

 ### MD5 Digest
 For every message sent to AWS SQS, the MD5 digest is calculated for both the message body and message attributes.
-However, when the Hefty message client stores a large message in AWS S3, the reference message sent to AWS SQS will naturally have different MD5 digests in the system.
-To account for this, the Hefty message client will calculate the MD5 digest of both the message body and message attributes for the original message and store that information with the reference message.
-This allows the receiver of the message to get the correct MD5 digests via the Hefty message client.
-The [MD5 digest calculation for the message attributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html#sqs-attributes-md5-message-digest-calculation) used by the Hefty message client is the same as AWS.
+However, when the Hefty SQS client wrapper stores a large message in AWS S3, the reference message sent to AWS SQS will naturally have different MD5 digests in the system.
+To account for this, the Hefty SQS client wrapper will calculate the MD5 digest of both the message body and message attributes for the original message and store that information with the reference message.
+This allows the receiver of the message to get the correct MD5 digests via the Hefty SQS client wrapper.
+The [MD5 digest calculation for the message attributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html#sqs-attributes-md5-message-digest-calculation) used by the Hefty SQS client wrapper is the same as AWS.

 ### Requesting Message Attributes
 The AWS SQS SDK allows a user to request message attributes that he or she is interested in receiving.
 The capability is provided to request all attributes available in a message or a subset of attributes.
 The latter may provide some benefit when message attributes are numerous and certain clients need only specific message attributes.
-However, when using the Hefty message client and receiving a large message, all attributes will be returned that were originally sent.
-Theoretically, since AWS restricts the number of message attributes that can be sent to 10, if a large message is sent via the Hefty message client, an unlimited number of message attributes can be sent and received as long as the message size constraint of **2GB** is met.
+However, when using the Hefty SQS client wrapper and receiving a large message, all attributes will be returned that were originally sent.
+Theoretically, since AWS restricts the number of message attributes that can be sent to 10, if a large message is sent via the Hefty SQS client wrapper, an unlimited number of message attributes can be sent and received as long as the message size constraint of **2GB** is met.

 ### Consistency
-It is important to be consistent when sending messages via the Hefty message client by using the corresponding Hefty API for receiving and deleting the same messages.
-Although it is possible to use the Hefty message client to send messages and then the AWS SQS SDK to receive and delete messages, undesirable behavior can occur.
-However, sending messages via the AWS SQS SDK and receiving and deleting messages via the Hefty message client should be OK.
+It is important to be consistent when sending messages via the Hefty SQS client wrapper by using the corresponding Hefty API for receiving and deleting the same messages.
+Although it is possible to use the Hefty SQS client wrapper to send messages and then the AWS SQS SDK to receive and delete messages, undesirable behavior can occur.
+However, sending messages via the AWS SQS SDK and receiving and deleting messages via the Hefty SQS client wrapper should be OK.